 Forcing someone to marry without their full and free consent is against the law in Scotland and an abuse of their human rights.
-If you are afraid that you may be forced into a marriage in this country, or that someone in this country may be planning to force you into a marriage while you are abroad, the police should be contacted.
-This is also the case where you are worried that someone you know is about to be forced into a marriage.
+If you are afraid that you may be forced into a marriage in this country, or that someone in this country may be planning to force you into a marriage while you are abroad, you should contact the police.
+This is also the case if you are worried that someone you know is about to be forced into a marriage.
 Forced marriage is a criminal offence, punishable by up to 7 years in prison and/or a fine.

-You can also apply to court for a Forced Marriage Protection Order, which can stop a wide range of behaviour, for example, it can forbid someone to:
+You can also apply to court for a forced marriage protection order, which can stop a wide range of behaviour, for example:

 It can also require someone to reveal where you are.
-Anyone who breaks a Forced Marriage Protection Order can be sent to prison for up to two years and receive a fine of up to £10,000.
+Anyone who breaks a forced marriage protection order can be sent to prison for up to 2 years and receive a fine of up to £10,000.

-If you are afraid that you may be forced into marriage abroad, you should, before travelling, contact the Forced Marriages Unit for advice.
+If you're afraid that you may be forced into marriage abroad, you should contact the Forced Marriages Unit for advice before travelling.